Vortes/Portfolio/README.md

 # Portfolio
-Here all the noteworthy projects I've taken on
+Here are all the noteworthy projects I've taken on